Building an Agency from the Ground Up / by Anastasia Salazar

 ASL_Design-Blog-building-an-agency-from-the-ground-up_v1_Website.png

 Launching and sustaining a business takes a lot of patience and effort, but it’s also incredibly rewarding.
-Personally, I work longer hours than I did before I started my agency — even if I don’t like to admit it — but the creative freedom and sense of ownership I have in exchange is worth it.
-Not to mention, working for yourself is a pretty sweet deal: your schedule, clients and projects are completely up to you.
+I work longer hours than I did before I started my agency — even if I don’t like to admit it — but the creative freedom and sense of ownership I have in exchange is well worth it.

 Business plans can encompass a lot of different things, from financial projections to organizational structure and more.
 Exactly which elements are necessary will vary a little bit from company to company, but I think all business plans should clearly state your services offered, target audience and mission/vision statement, with an emphasis on how you want to position the company.
 This plays a huge role in defining who you are as a brand and how you stand apart from the competition.
 It’s also helpful to address the unique skill sets your agency can offer and who you’ll do it for.